 One must obtain a parking permit to park trailers and/or vehicles on the boat ramp during boating season.
 The permits are $30 and last all season.
 You can get your boat ramp parking permit at the customer service area on the main floor of Henderson Municipal Center on First St., between the hours of 8 a.m.-5 p.m. on Monday-Friday (for more information, call 270-831-1200).
 Regular vehicles can take advantage of free downtown parking on weekends and after 5 p.m.

 The Water St. boat ramps are near several downtown parks, public restrooms, gas stations, and are within walking distance of local restaurants.
-For a nearby bite to eat with a river view, we recommend dining at Rockhouse on the River, On Deck Riverside Bar & Grill or The Coyote.
-All three of these places offer great dinner and drink selections.
+For a nearby bite to eat with a river view, we recommend dining at Rockhouse on the River or On Deck Riverside Bar & Grill.
+Both of these places offer great dinner and drink selections.

 Boaters can also access the Ohio River by the Hays Boat Ramp at 2011 N. Elm St. (permit also required).
 There is usually less traffic at this boat ramp.
 Either ramp you choose, you’ll enjoy a scenic boat ride on the Ohio River.
 If you head north from the Water St. boat ramps, you will boat under the historic railroad bridge.
 Keep boating north and you will reach Evansville, Indiana (marina open seasonally).
 If you head south on the river, you will drive by Henderson Island and Deadman’s Island first, and then further down is Diamond Island.
 Dam 48, a local beach-like shoreline that is frequented by boaters, is in this area as well.
 Boaters will typically pull right up to the shore, or throw anchor and tie off side by side.